 Drink on a Boat!

-Hire a longtail boat to take you to some remote islands and pack a cooler full of beers.
-You can buy ice at most of the hotels.
+Hire a longtail boat to take you to some remote islands and pack an ice chest (cooler, esky) full of beers.
+You can buy ice at most hotels in Railay.
 If you do form your own booze cruise, just be sure to take all those empty cans back with you to recycle.

 Also, know that the local islands are part of the National Park, so they’re alcohol-free zones.
 Bringing beers onto the beaches of Poda Island and Tup Island (visited during the 4-island tour) is prohibited.
 Yet you can still organize a scenic route to enjoy a few boat beers through the islands.
 Talk to the longtail boat guys to devise a plan.
 Going just before sunset can be a nice idea.

 While we wouldn’t suggest coming to Railay, particularly for its food, there are a growing number of good restaurants here.
 Local Thai food is most common, of course.
 All of the Thai favorites can be found in Railay.
 And it’s mostly pretty good quality.

-Being amongst the ocean, seafood abounds.
-Fresh catches are often shown off displayed on ice in front of restaurants.
+Being here amongst the ocean, seafood abounds.
+Fresh catches are often shown displayed on ice in front of restaurants.

 Being a predominantly Muslim area of Thailand, much of the cuisine in Railay is halal.
 You certainly won’t find pork on any of the menus.

 Most restaurant prices remain affordable outside the resorts.
 Local Thai cuisine, such as curries and pad thai, range from 80-120 baht in the more casual restaurants.
 Fresh seafood dishes are priced 250-400 baht and are often priced by weight.

 Cheap Eats of Walking Street

 Walking Street boasts the biggest assortment of local restaurants at affordable prices.
 They each have similar menus, which are presented in front of each establishment.
 So don’t hesitate to browse through the menus to compare.
 We’ve been to most of these restaurants.
-While each has been completely satisfying, we haven’t found one that stands out above the rest.
+While each has been very satisfying, we haven’t found a favorite that stands out above the rest.